Center-for-Research-Libraries/crl-serials-validator/README.md

 ### Data files

 Beside its regular output files the Validator will create a file called `marc_database.db` (for storing downloaded MARC files), a file called `api_keys.ini` (to store WorldCat Search API keys), and a general configuration file called `validator_config.ini`.
-Usually these files will all be found in the `data` directory in the CRL Serials Validator folder.
-If however you have an old copy of the Validator or have used the CRL MARC Machine program then some or all of them may be found in the  `CRL MARC Machine` folder in your home directory.
+These files will all be found in a folder called `CRL` in your user data folder.
+On Windows this will usually be found at `'C:\Users\USERNAME\AppData\Local\CRL'.
+On most Linux systems it will usually be at `/home/USERNAME/.local/share/CRL`.

 If you hae a copy of the ISSN database, it should be put in the same directory that contains `marc_database.db`.